bromagosa/microblocks-site/docs/posts/blog-2020-01-15-microblocks,-snap!,-and-the-web.md

-If your board is WiFi-enabled, you can turn it into a WebThing by loading the *Web Thing* library into MicroBlocks (more on this in a future article), but in case your board does _not_ have WiFi access, MicroBlocks has you covered.
+If your board is WiFi-enabled, you can turn it into a WebThing by loading the *Web Thing* library into MicroBlocks (more on this in a future article), but in case your board does _not_ have WiFi access, MicroBlocks still has you covered.

-The basic idea is that the MicroBlocks environment itself, the IDE, can be accessed from the internet as if it was a Mozilla Web Thing.
+The basic idea is that the MicroBlocks environment itself, the IDE, can be accessed from the network as if it was a Mozilla Web Thing.
 To do that, you first need to enable our Mozilla WebThings server by following these steps:

 1) Click on the settings menu (gear icon)